BPHS Shani Mahadasha

 Shani-1 = resistance to impulse + obligation to make regular, stepwise movements

-Shani-2 = resistance to historical values + obligation to lawfully conserve.
+Shani-2 = resistance to historical values + obligation to lawfully conserve resources.

 Shani-3 = resistance to collaboration + obligation to respectfully discuss.
 Administrative, media-messaging karma.